 We hope you find the information useful.

-If you are an pilot that would like to fly in Hong Kong, you must register as a visiting pilot to be eligible for the third party insurance coverage.
-It could get very expensive if you don't have appropriate coverage not to mention it is a legal requirement
+If you are an pilot that would like to fly in Hong Kong, you must register as a visiting pilot to be eligible to fly legally in Hong Kong.
+You also would need to have respective 3rd party insurance.

 The HKPA 香港滑翔傘協會